davidlyness/Advent-of-Code-2016/README.md

-# Advent-of-Code-2016
+# Advent of Code 2016
-Solutions to the Advent of Code 2016 puzzles.
+This repository contains my solutions to the [Advent of Code 2016](http://adventofcode.com/) puzzles.